 - poor digestive function (even if your diet is good, you may not be breaking down and absorbing the nutrients)

-- a state of inflammation in your body which could be caused by chronic disease or food intolerances and a “leaky gut”
+- a state of inflammation in your body which could be caused by chronic disease or food intolerances or a “leaky gut”

 - systemic infection especially chronic viral infections or bacterial overgrowth in the small intestine (including Candida)

-- excessive, poorly controlled stress leading to adrenal exhaustion, insomnia and/or imbalances in our nervous system
+- excessive, poorly controlled stress leading to adrenal exhaustion, insomnia and/or imbalances in your nervous system

 - toxicity resulting from pesticides, medications, heavy metals, poor gut function and an overburdened liver